pycurl/pycurl/INSTALL.rst

-``winbuild.py`` assumes all programs are installed in their default locations, if this is not the case edit it as needed. ``winbuild.py`` itself can be run with any Python it supports - 2.7 or 3.2 through 3.6.
+``winbuild.py`` assumes all programs are installed in their default locations, if this is not the case edit it as needed. ``winbuild.py`` itself can be run with any Python it supports.

 .. _`download area`: https://dl.bintray.com/pycurl/pycurl/